 Sparkling water makes me want to gag and the La Croix’s of the world taste like somebody spat out a half-eaten jolly rancher into a can of seltzer.

-Also, there was this pesky business of finding something that doesn’t also have a ton of sugar (looking at you San Pellegrino).
 Through trial and error, I found things that I actually enjoyed drinking that ticked the box for fizzy, sweet, yumminess: kombucha and Zevia sodas.

 And it’s helped!